liornz/react-store-demo/README.md

-This is a basic demo for setting up a sipmple react store
+This is a basic demo for setting up a simple react store